cdkw2/pokemon_pixelart/README.md

 Overall, this web application provides a simple and fun way for users to generate and download pixel art of their favorite Pokemon using the PokeAPI.

-Here's it is in action: https://cdkw2.github.io/pokemon_pixelart/
+Here it is in action: https://cdkw2.github.io/pokemon_pixelart/